 - (a) Pursuant to 10 V.S.A.
 Chapter 47, after the use classification of any water has been established, that water shall be managed by the Secretary in order to obtain and maintain the classification for that use.
-The Secretary may enforce a classification and these rules against any person affected thereby who, with notice of the classification, has failed to comply. - (b) Concerning any application, the Water Quality Standards in effect at the time of the filing shall apply.
-These Water Quality Standards shall apply to those applications, including applications for the renewal of existing approvals, that are filed on or after the date upon which the amended standards become effective, and to all other activities that occur after that date.
-These rules shall apply to all "waters," as defined in these rules, including "waters of the United States" as defined in titles 33 and 40 of the Code of Federal Regulations.
-Application of these rules to waters shall not require the issuance of a state or federal permit, license, certification, or approval for discharges or activities for which no such permit, license, certification, or approval requirement exists under applicable state or federal law, including discharges and activities that satisfy the exemptions and exclusions set forth at 40 C.F.R. §§ 122.3 and 232.3. - (c) In the event any of these rules, or any portion thereof, is found by a court of competent jurisdiction to be illegal or void, the remainder thereof shall be deemed unaffected and shall continue in full force and effect. - (d) The following exclusions apply only to artificial bodies of water that were not originally created in waters or did not result from impoundment of waters: - (1) Off stream reservoirs (such as snowmaking ponds) may be subject to water level fluctuations that are necessary to achieve the purposes for which the reservoir was constructed and accordingly, shall not be required to meet the criteria of these rules impacted by water level fluctuations in the reservoir; - (2) Waste treatment systems (including waste management systems constructed as part of Best Management Practices under 6 V.S.A.
-Chapter 215 and treatment ponds, lagoons, or wetlands created solely to meet the requirements of a permit issued for a discharge) determined to be necessary to achieve compliance with these rules shall not be required to be managed as waters under these rules. - (e) Waters created exclusively by rainfall or snowmelt events, such as puddles and overland flow, that are so temporary in nature that they do not support the existing and designated uses, shall not be considered waters.
+The Secretary may enforce a classification and these rules against any person affected thereby who, with notice of the classification, has failed to comply. - (b) The applicable Water Quality Standards shall be those in effect at the time of final permit or certification issuance.
+Concerning Water Quality Certification for a License, or the renewal of a License, issued by the Federal Energy Regulatory Commission (FERC), the applicable Water Quality Standards shall be those in effect at the time that the FERC issues notice of application ready for environmental analysis for a License. - (c) These rules shall apply to all "waters," as defined in these rules, including "waters of the United States" as defined in titles 33 and 40 of the Code of Federal Regulations.
+These rules shall apply to wetlands as articulated in Sections §§ 29A-104(e) and 29A-105(e).
+Application of these rules to waters shall not require the issuance of a state or federal permit, license, certification, or approval for discharges or activities for which no such permit, license, certification, or approval requirement exists under applicable state or federal law, including discharges and activities that satisfy the exemptions and exclusions set forth at 40 C.F.R. §§ 122.3 and 232.3. - (d) In the event any of these rules, or any portion thereof, is found by a court of competent jurisdiction to be illegal or void, the remainder thereof shall be deemed unaffected and shall continue in full force and effect. - (e) The following exclusions apply only to artificial bodies of water that were not originally created in waters or did not result from impoundment of waters: - (1) Off stream reservoirs (such as snowmaking ponds) may be subject to water level fluctuations that are necessary to achieve the purposes for which the reservoir was constructed and accordingly, shall not be required to meet the criteria of these rules impacted by water level fluctuations in the reservoir; - (2) Waste treatment systems (including waste management systems constructed as part of Best Management Practices under 6 V.S.A.
+Chapter 215 and treatment ponds, lagoons, or wetlands created solely to meet the requirements of a permit issued for a discharge) determined to be necessary to achieve compliance with these rules shall not be required to be managed as waters under these rules. - (f) Waters created exclusively by rainfall or snowmelt events, such as puddles and overland flow, that are so temporary in nature that they do not support the existing and designated uses, shall not be considered waters.